naaas94/model-training-pipeline/README - model training pipeline.md

 ---

-## Next Steps
+## ➡️ Next Steps

-- Use 'all-MiniLM-L6-v2' embeddings for the current implementation.
+- Integrate with the next pipeline or system as needed
-- Plan to experiment with all three types of embeddings (w2v, 'all-MiniLM-L6-v2', tfidf) in future iterations.
+- Extend with new models or features as requirements evolve

 ---